-The fees and expenses incurred via third parties shall be negotiated by the Fund Manager in the best interest of the Shareholders.
-The aggregate amount of these other fees and expenses will be further specified per Sub-Fund in the relevant Supplement, with each Supplement containing an estimated percentage of other costs and fees during a financial year.
+The charges and expenses incurred via third parties shall be negotiated by the Fund Manager in the best interest of the Shareholders.
+The aggregate amount of these other expenses will be further specified per Sub-Fund in the relevant Supplement, with each Supplement containing an estimated percentage of other costs and fees during a financial year.